juli212/kitchenin/README.md

 Keep your kitchen well-stocked and organized.
 Kitchenin' helps coordinate your next shopping trip with your house-mates!

+I built Kitchenin' primarily to teach myself Django.
+The idea itself was inspired by numerous daily text-messages and emails asking repeatedly if I needed anything from the store.
+While I admire and appreciate the sentiment, I knew there was a better way than enduring seemingly endless and inefficient messages.

 # Getting started

 If you're using Mac OS X, Windows, or a common flavor of Linux these instructions should apply.